 Please consult with a Nursing Counselor for more information.

 Advanced Placement (AP) of these courses will be calculated as follow: Score of 5 = A, Score of 4 = B, Score of 3 = C

-No, to be awarded points courses must be complete with a grade posted on the transcript to be considered.
+No. To be awarded points, courses must be completed with a grade posted on the transcript to be considered.

 Yes, students who hold a Bachelor’s degree from a regionally accredited institution in the U.S. will need to complete: Nutrition 011, Sociology 001, Psychology 024 or Psychology 001, Speech 001 or 010, Statistics 050, Critical Thinking in order to graduate from the ADN program however, courses listed under the ‘Additional GE Requirement for the RN Program’ are waived.